KBNLresearch/OpenRefine-Wikibase/README.md

 # OpenRefine-Wikibase
 Files for interaction between OpenRefine and KB Wikibases.

-Allowing
-* reconciling data against KB Wikibases using Openfine
+Purpose: reconciling and uploading of data against KB Wikibases using Openfine
-* uploading data to KB Wikibases via OpenRefine

 ## Wikibases of the KB
 * https://kbtestwikibase.wikibase.cloud/wiki/Main_Page (informal test/prototyping WB instance, not part of the KB IT infrastructure)